2021 Fees & Policies

 Every effort is made to prevent accidents.
 However, in case of an accident, the procedure is as follows:

 - Limited first aid will be given by authorized school personnel.

 - A parent is called in an emergency case.
 If parents are unreachable, those listed on the emergency cards will be called.

 - Professional emergency care will be utilized.

 It is our policy to administer doctor-prescribed medication to children.
 We will not give over-the-counter cough medicines, cough drops or fever medicine.
-You must fill out a Medicine Authorization form, located on each classroom’s Parent Board.
+You must fill out a Medicine Authorization form, which can be obtained from your Child’s Teacher.